-26 SECTION 4.
-APPORTIONMENT BY WILL OR OTHER DISPOSITIVE 27 INSTRUMENT. (a) If a decedent's will expressly directs the apportionment of any or all estate taxes, those estate taxes must be apportioned according to that direction.
+SECTION 3.
+APPORTIONMENT BY WILL OR OTHER DISPOSITIVE INSTRUMENT.

-(b) To the extent that a decedent's will does not direct the apportionment of an estate tax, the tax must be apportioned in accordance with an express direction in a revocable trust of which the decedent was the settlor.
-If conflicting directions are given in two or more revocable trust instruments, the apportionment directions in the most recently dated revocable trust instrument prevails.
-For the purposes of this subsection, the date of amendment to a revocable trust instrument is the date of the instrument only if the amendment contains an express direction for apportionment.
+- (a) To the extent that a decedent's will expressly directs the apportionment of an estate tax, that tax must be apportioned according to that direction. - (b) To the extent that a decedent's will does not expressly direct the apportionment of an estate tax, the tax must be apportioned in accordance with an express direction, if any, in a revocable trust of which the decedent was the settlor.
+If conflicting express directions are given in two or more revocable trust instruments, the apportionment directions in the most recently dated revocable trust instrument prevails.
+For the purposes of this subsection, the date of an amendment to a revocable trust instrument is the date of the amending instrument only if the amendment contains an express direction for apportionment.

-[COMMENT: If an amendment is made to a revocable trust instrument, and if the amendment itself contains an express provision apportioning an estate tax, the date of the amendment will be treated as the date of the revocable trust instrument.
-However, if an amendment to a revocable trust instrument does not contain an express provision apportioning an estate tax, the date of the revocable trust instrument will be the date on which it was executed or the date of the most recent amendment containing a provision apportioning an estate tax.]
+If an amendment is made to a revocable trust instrument, and if the amendment itself contains an express provision apportioning an estate tax, the date of the amendment will be treated as the date of the revocable trust instrument.
+However, if an amendment to a revocable trust instrument does not contain an express provision apportioning an estate tax, the date of the revocable trust instrument is the date on which it was executed or the date of the most recent amendment containing an express provision apportioning an estate tax.
+An express provision apportioning an estate tax includes a provision directing that payment of an estate tax be made from specified property.]

-(c) For the purposes of this subsection, an "unapportioned estate tax" means an estate tax that is not apportioned by a direction in the decedent's will or revocable trust.
-To the extent that a decedent's will or a revocable trust of which the decedent was the settlor does not direct the apportionment of an estate tax, a provision in an instrument, inter vivos or testamentary, disposing of property subject to the instrument that the property be applied to the payment of an otherwise unapportioned estate tax or that an otherwise unapportioned estate tax must or must not be apportioned to the property, controls the extent of the application of the property to the satisfaction of the estate tax or the insulation of the property from payment of the estate tax.
+(c) For the purposes of this subsection, "unapportioned estate tax" means all or part of an estate tax that is not expressly apportioned by a direction in the decedent's will or revocable trust.
+Except as limited by Section 3(d), an express provision in an instrument disposing of property subject to the instrument that the property be applied to the payment of an unapportioned estate tax or that an unapportioned estate tax must not be apportioned to the property, controls the extent of the application of the property to the satisfaction of the unapportioned estate tax or the insulation of the property from payment of the unapportioned estate tax.